About The University of Alabama

 The University of Alabama, part of The University of Alabama System, is the state’s flagship university.
 UA shapes a better world through its teaching, research and service.

 A leader in cutting-edge research, UA advances discovery, creative inquiry and knowledge through more than 30 research centers.
-With a global reputation for excellence, UA provides an inquisitive, forward-thinking environment and nearly 200 degree programs on a beautiful, student-centered campus.
+With a global reputation for excellence, UA provides an inquisitive, forward-thinking environment and more than 200 degree programs on a beautiful, student-centered campus.

 As the state’s largest higher education institution, UA drives economic growth in Alabama and beyond.